rd-michael-karrenfuehrer/frag-react-timeslot-exercise/EXERCISE.md

 ### Methodology

-Solve the tasks using...
+Try to solve the tasks using...

-* 100% Pair Programming
+* Pair Programming
 * Test-Driven-Development (TDD) - try to follow the ["Red-Green-Refactor" pattern](https://www.codecademy.com/articles/tdd-red-green-refactor)